Mom, family of kidnapped Idaho teen 'at ease' after daughter found unharmed in Surprise

 Multiple law enforcement agencies set up a perimeter in the area of Happy Valley Road and Grand Avenue in Surprise as they searched for the suspect and victim, who police believe fled on foot.

-Rios-Chavez and Rodriguez-Perez were both found within the search area, according to Surprise PD.
+The victim and Rodriguez-Perez were both found within the search area, according to Surprise PD.
+The court documents say they were hidden beneath bushes and trees.

-Police say Rios-Chavez is waiting to be reunited with her family and the investigation is ongoing.
+Police say the victim is waiting to be reunited with her family and the investigation is ongoing.